val-town/vt/README.md

 ### Management

 - `vt list` lists all your Val Town vals
-- `vt delete` deletes the current val of the folder you are in (with confirmation).
+- `vt delete` deletes the current Val of the folder you are in (with confirmation).

 ## Configuration